MalditoBarbudo/solarized_sddm_theme/README.md

 1. White arrows background in session and layout boxes (see bug #1).
    Fix is in [upstream](https://github.com/sddm/sddm), waiting for it in the stable version.

-2. Failed login not showing warning message (see bug #3).
-Working on it.